nicolasochem/tzip/drafts/current/draft_emmy-star.md

       blocks_per_roll_snapshot = 512
 ```

-Also, to be able to reduce block propagation times, which depend on the block validation times, the value of the constant `hard_gas_limit_per_block` is halved (from `10,400,000` to `5,200,000` gas units).
+Also, to be able to reduce block propagation times, which depend on the block validation times, the value of the parameter `hard_gas_limit_per_block` is halved (from `10,400,000` to `5,200,000` gas units).

 ## Security Considerations